Add Row

 With more touchpoints, inactive patients have extra reasons to re-engage before becoming fully disengaged.
 Patients who use engagement tools feel empowered; they’re more likely to book routine care, return for follow-ups, and recommend your practice.
 A seamless digital experience is no longer optional—it’s a core component of every modern healthcare practice.

-Friendly healthcare provider waving at a patient through a video call, symbolizing virtual patient reactivation
+Friendly healthcare provider on a video call, enhancing virtual patient reactivation.

 Data-Driven Patient Reactivation: Tracking Results and Improving Strategies